Phonics and early reading

 Longterm plan: Yearly overviews that show what topics are taught when can be found here:

 This approach enables pupils to progress through the curriculum content at broadly the same pace.
 Marking and feedback, including verbal feedback is used to take children’s learning forward.
-End of topic review sheets are used as a diagnostic tool so that any gaps in understanding are addressed and to ensure that any necessary interventions are targeted specifically to meet the needs of children.
+End of term review sheets are used as a diagnostic tool so that any gaps in understanding are addressed and to ensure that any necessary interventions are targeted specifically to meet the needs of children.
 Where children require additional support, ‘scaffolds’ are used to support children further to ensure that they have secured the small step.
 These ‘scaffolds’ may be in the form of returning to concrete resources or pictorial representations or making connections with concepts that children are already secure in.
 Pupils who grasp concepts quickly deepen their learning through the challenge of rich and sophisticated problems within each topic.
 In this way, our maths curriculum matches the needs and abilities of each of our children to ensure that all pupils are able to excel.

 Times tables play an important part in our maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of year 4.
 Pupils deepen their understanding by starting with concrete resources and moving onto pictorial representations before learning each times table as a more abstract equation.
 While the rapid recall of times tables is developed, children also learn how to apply and manipulate their understanding of these to reason and solve problems.